JanssenProject/home/development.md

 1) Janssen server for development
 2) Workspace which has code and tests that you can run
-3) Ability to remote debug code
+3) Ability to remote debug

 In this guide, we will see how to setup both.
 You can setup both on same machine or on different machines.